Chapter 4 Data storage

 4.4 A brief history

 At the very beginning, companies used to rely on relational databases and these were sufficient.
 However, they became too numerous as the needs and services of companies grew.
 Therefore, experts decided to look for a way of how they could merge all these single databases into one repository which would hold everything while allowing for permission controls to who gets access to what.
-Believe it or not, the concept of the data warehouse began in the 1960s but in the 1980s and 1990s is when it was hot.
-That’s until the need for storing unstructured data from emails, images and audio began to grow and data warehouses were not so efficient in storing this thanks to… their strict schema enforcement (read, they store data in a structured format).
+Believe it or not, the concept of the data warehouse began in the 1960s but it is in the 1980s and 1990s that interest in this topic really began to get traction.
+That’s until the need for storing unstructured data from emails, images and audio began to grow.
+Data warehouses were not so efficient in storing this thanks to their strict schema enforcement (read, they store data in a structured format).

 The beginning of 2000s saw the rise in the need to properly manage unstructured data with the growth of online platforms such as Google and Yahoo.
 Companies needed a way to store and retrieve unstructured data quickly and efficiently, which wasn’t possible with data warehouses.
-Data lakes excelled in storing all sorts of data, from structured to unstructured and everything in between in their raw format.
-If you read on the history of data lakes, you will come across the word ‘Hadoop’ quite often.
-This was the pioneer of the data lakes we use today.
+Data lakes excelled in storing all sorts of raw data, from structured to unstructured and everything in between.
+If you read on the history of data lakes, you willquite often come across the word ‘Hadoop’.
+Hadoop is the pioneer of the data lakes we use today.

 However, despite being a good storage for any sort of data, the pesky question of maintaining some quality and order resurfaced again!
 How could we maintain some structure while allowing the data to be in any structure?!